-The Temecula Campus was founded in July of 2011.
+The Temecula campus was founded in July of 2011.
 Located in the southwestern region of the Inland Empire, this campus serves students and employers in the cities of Temecula, Lake Elsinore, Wildomar, Canyon Lake, and Sun City.
-The following programs are offered at the Temecula Campus:
+The following programs are offered at this campus:

-Surgical Technology
+Respiratory Therapy Surgical Technology